-Can I use GPIO extension cable to put Raspberry outside of Amiga?
+Can I use a GPIO extension cable to put the Raspberry Pi outside of the Amiga?

-No, since this is not going to work.
-The GPIO is used to communicate with the FPGA/CPLD of PiStorm at very high speeds (actually almost as fast as GPIO can) and thus are very sensitive to any noise.
-The noise in this case can be caused by crosstalk between GPIO wires on the extension cable or signal reflections.
-It is not going to work.
+No, this is not going to work.
+The GPIO is used to communicate with the FPGA/CPLD of PiStorm at very high speeds (actually almost as fast as GPIO can operate) and thus is very sensitive to any noise.
+The noise in this case can be caused by crosstalk between the GPIO wires on the extension cable or signal reflections.
+Simply put, it is not going to work.

 That’s complicated.
-Simple answer is - you shouldn’t.
-The reason is the same as in case of GPIO extenders - high speed sharp-edged signals guided together over long distances, together with a clock line transmitting at 50MHz and its harmonics.
-If you are lucky - it will work, but in most cases expect higher number of read/write errors.
-What can eventually help is reducing the microSD clock rate, the lower the better, at the expense of degraded performance.
-Best solution would be to not use microSD extenders at all and use other ways to exchange the data (e.g. Wi-Fi or CompactFlash over PCMCIA slot).
+The simple answer is you shouldn’t.
+The reason is the same as in the case of GPIO extenders - high speed sharp-edged signals guided together over long distances, together with a clock line transmitting at 50MHz and its harmonics.
+If you are lucky it will work, but in most cases expect higher number of read/write errors and possibly other unusual behaviour.
+What can help is reducing the microSD clock rate (the lower the better), at the expense of degraded performance.
+The best solution is not use microSD extenders at all and use other ways to transfer files (e.g. Wi-Fi or CompactFlash via the PCMCIA slot for the A600 and A1200).

-Can I connect extra power supply to RaspberryPi?
+Can I connect extra power supply to the RaspberryPi?

 No!
-Absolutely no!
-The 5V rail of Raspberry is powered from your Amiga already.
-If you connect external power supply there, you will surge power to Amiga from this suppy too.
-The results will be bad or even worse.
-If you really feel the Raspberry needs extra power, use either dedicated connector (for example on PiStorm for Amiga 600) or micro USB, but in any way, take the 5V fail from Amiga, not from any external source.
+Absolutely not!
+The 5V rail of the Raspberry Pi is already powered from your Amiga.
+If you connect an external power supply as well, you will surge power to the Amiga from this supply too.
+The results will be bad - possibly very bad!
+If you really feel the Raspberry Pi needs extra power, then either use a dedicated connector (for example the PiStorm for Amiga 600 has such a connector) or micro USB, but either way, take the 5V rail from the Amiga, not from any external source.

 What about RaspberryPi 5?